dshawul/NebulaSEM/README.md

     $ ./test.sh -n 1 -c examples/cavity/cavity-amr

-This will generate a `run-examples-cavity-amr` directory in which you can find the results including VTK files for visualization by paraview.
+This will generate a `run-examples-cavity-amr` directory in which you can find the results including VTK files for visualization by Paraview.

-Here are images of the decompostion using METIS with 12 mpi ranks, and the magnitude of velocity plots.
+Here are images of the decomposition using METIS with 12 mpi ranks, and the magnitude of velocity plots.

 <p align="center">